phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 ## Host

-The Phoenix Project operates as a study group of the [Twin Cities Section of the Institute of Electrical and Electronics Engineers](http://www.tc-ieee.org){: target="_blank" }.
+The Phoenix Projects operate as a study group of the [Twin Cities Section of the Institute of Electrical and Electronics Engineers](http://www.tc-ieee.org){: target="_blank" }.

 The Phoenix Biorhythm site is hosted on GitHub Pages.